npm/npm/README.md

 This installs the package, where `tarball` is a url or path to a `.tgz` file that contains a package with a `package.json` file in the root.

 This'll create some stuff in `$HOME/.node_libraries`.
 It supports installing multiple versions of the same thing.
 Version activation, dependency resolution, and registry awareness are planned next.

+## Todo

+* Install packages from the registry
+* Install missing dependencies.
+This, with the registry, will make it so that circular dependencies are supported.
+* Safely uninstall packages, failing if anything depends on it.
+* Keep track of what depends on what.
+* Add an "activate" step.
+Now that the deps are all included into the package, this isn't any big deal, really.
+But the list command should show which one is active.